Iconic Robots in Sci-Fi

 The list of robots that have featured prominently in books, magazines, movies and TV shows since the 1940s is huge.
 They all have been heavily influenced by the fertile imagination and creativity Asimov displayed in his robot books, although some of those new machines tend to bend the traditional laws of robotics in all kinds of manner.
 In this blog post, we’ll focus on 4 of the most well-known, loved and feared mechanical/engineered beings of all time.
 Taking into consideration the readers’ interest, we have decided to narrow the scope of our list to robots that have appeared from the 1960s onwards.

 In the mid-1960s, kids and their parents became addicted to a TV show which featured one of the first robots many kids set their eyes on.
-We are talking about the popular show Lost in Space, whose three main characters were a camp older man, Dr. Smith (played hilariously by actor Jonathan Harris), trapped in the Robinsons' spaceship, the Jupiter 2, while trying to sabotage their mission, and therefore sent to space accidentally with the family; the commander’s young son, Will Robinson (Billy Mumy), with whom Smith develops a close friendship; and the ultra popular Robot (officially named Robot B-9) who backed them up in the many adventures throughout space.
+We are talking about the popular show Lost in Space, whose main characters were a camp psychiatrist, Dr. Smith (played hilariously by actor Jonathan Harris), trapped in the Robinsons' spaceship, the Jupiter 2, while trying to sabotage their mission, and therefore sent to space accidentally with the family; the commander’s young son, Will Robinson (Billy Mumy), with whom Smith develops a close friendship; and the ultra popular Robot (officially named Robot B-9) who backed them up in the many adventures throughout space.
 The Robot had a sweet and caring personality.
 Besides, it would feel hurt sometimes and could be very funny in his love/hate relationship with Dr. Smith.
 The main function of the Robot was to analyze alien environments and to alert the members of the spaceship about imminent perils, which he would accomplish by yelling DANGER, DANGER, with his mechanic voice, while hysterically moving his arms up and down.
-This might appear utterly ridiculous for today’s viewers, but it was considered the most normal behavior for us kids in those naïve days.
+This might appear utterly ridiculous to today’s audiences, but it was considered the most normal behavior for us kids in those naïve days.
 How else would anyone alert people of problems that lie just ahead?

-The topic of robots continues to mesmerize readers, moviegoers and TV viewers.
+The topic of robots continues to mesmerize readers, moviegoers, and TV viewers.
 Reality is catching up with fiction fast too, as the field of robotics is advancing in leaps and bounds.
-We may start losing our jobs to some robots – as a matter of fact that has already begun to happen - or be bossed around by them.
+We may start losing our jobs to some robots – as a matter of fact, that has already begun to happen - or be bossed around by them.
 On the upside, it will not be surprising if we start dating and marrying replicants, droids or computer operating systems anytime soon.